 Vermont Gardens and the USDA Plant Map

 The USDA divides the country into what is called plant hardiness zones.
 These zones that graduate in 10-degree increments represent the culmination of weather data collected over a thirty-year period.
-The new map, released at the start of 2012, has changed some zones and taken into consideration factors such as elevation, urban heat and proximity of an area to a large body of water.
+The new map, released at the start of 2012, has changed some zones and taken into consideration factors such as elevation, urban heat, and proximity of an area to a large body of water.

 The Vermont planting map, as pictured above, is based on the new data and is a great resource for anyone who loves to garden.
-Knowing which zone you are in helps tremendously when deciding between plant species that will survive winter low temperature in your area.
+Knowing which zone you are in helps tremendously when deciding between plant species that will survive winter low temperatures in your area.
 You can see an enlarged version of the map by clicking on it.